GoC-Spending/goc-spending-website-v1/site/content/download/index.md

 ### “By year” table

-This table is generated from the “export” table, and includes separate entries for each effective year (based on the [year normalization](/methodology) method).
+This table is generated from the “export” table, and includes separate entries for each effective year (based on the [normalizing by year](/methodology#normalizing-by-year) method).
 Of the downloads listed, this table is the easiest way to do year-by-year analyses, based on the methodology used here.

 ## Original source data